 At Old Harbour I was starting to grow tired of the job.
 After three years with the company, I felt like I’d hit a wall when it came to the nuts and bolts of my typical working day.
 I could pretty much knock out the daily news items in my sleep, while the formulaic structure of our weekly programs no longer felt fresh and exciting.
 Now that S and I were calling it a day, a frightening notion hit me one morning while I was cycling to work.
 Do I really need to stay in Amsterdam?
 The thought lingered in my head for almost a week before I finally came to the conclusion that the only reason for me to stay at Old Harbour was the opportunity to interview more stars.
 Was it really worth it?
 In the words of Mr. Marvin Gaye: “Is that enough?”

-Looking back, and I’m not sure if it was just my state of mind, but I found the movie underwhelming; despite containing all the elements of what a great Jeunet picture should be.
-Although overly cute and quirky with contrived character decisions, heavily affected dialogue and a muddled plot; I concluded that Spivet was probably a decent enough kids film with some solid messages about family, identity and the idea that sometimes one’s imagination can be the best tool for making sense of life’s many and varied complexities.
+Looking back, and I’m not sure if it was just my state of mind, but I found the movie underwhelming, despite containing all the elements of what a great Jeunet picture should be.
+Although overly cute and quirky, it was also full of contrived character decisions, heavily affected dialogue and a muddled plot.
+In the end I concluded that Spivet was probably a decent enough kids film with some solid messages about family, identity and the idea that sometimes one’s imagination can be the best tool for making sense of life’s many and varied complexities.

 If I was a little disappointed with the movie, that was nothing compared to the experience of interviewing Jeunet, who was an abrasive, uncooperative twat from the moment I sat down and said hello.
 With the limpest of handshakes, he wouldn’t even look at me until the cameras had started rolling and seemed intent on punctuating our chat with a series of withering looks and one-word answers.
 Maybe he’d just been having a bad day, though my online research suggests this almost certainly wasn’t the case.